rupali1013/Lending_Club_Case_Study/README.md

 > Lending Club is a finance company that provides various loans to city customers.
 The company has a major issue with its loan approval process.
 They need to make smart decisions to avoid losing money, especially from "risky" borrowers.

-These losses, known as credit losses, occur when borrowers fail to repay their loans.
+Losses occur when borrowers fail to repay their loans.
 Borrowers who don't repay are called "charged-off" and cause the most significant losses.